 Asbestos on Air Force bases was found in:

 Many service members and their families may have been exposed to asbestos fibers while living on Air Force bases.
 Asbestos exposure is the only known cause of a terminal cancer called mesothelioma and other asbestos-related diseases like asbestosis.

 Video Summary: VA-accredited attorney Eric Hall breaks down how U.S. veterans risked asbestos exposure while they served.
 Between the 1930s and early 1980s, all U.S. military branches relied on asbestos-based products.
 The risks of asbestos were hidden by manufacturers.
 U.S. Navy veterans were at the greatest risk.
 VA benefits can help veterans who develop asbestos-related diseases like mesothelioma after serving.
 Call (877) 450-8973 to get started.
 View Transcript

-Furthermore, some bases still contain asbestos even now, despite major asbestos abatement jobs to remove as much of it as possible.
+Furthermore, some bases still contain asbestos even now, despite major asbestos abatement and removal efforts.

-Thankfully, Airmen currently facing mesothelioma can pursue financial and medical benefits from the U.S. Department of Veterans Affairs (VA) as well as legal compensation.
+Thankfully, U.S. Air Force veterans currently facing mesothelioma can pursue financial and medical benefits from the U.S. Department of Veterans Affairs (VA) as well as legal compensation.

 Notable Air Force Bases That Used Asbestos

 Our team has identified over 100 U.S. Air Force bases that used asbestos-containing products.
 Learn how key Air Force bases used asbestos below.